• 9 Reasons to Convert your Short-term Rental to Long-term

 Header with Date and Addresses

-The letter should begin with a header that includes the current date as well as the addresses of both the tenant/landlord sending the letter and the recipient.
+The letter should begin with a header that includes the current date and the addresses of both the tenant/landlord sending the letter and the recipient.

 Notice of Non-Renewal Statement

-This is the core of the letter, where you clearly state your intention to not renew the lease agreement.
+This is the letter's core, where you clearly state your intention not to renew the lease agreement.
 Use straightforward language like "This letter is to inform you that I will not be renewing the lease for [property address] after the current term ends on [date]."

 Reason for Non-Renewal (Optional)

-While not required, you may choose to provide a brief reason for why you are not renewing, such as relocating for a new job, a desire for a larger space, etc. Keep this succinct.
+While not required, you may provide a brief reason why you are not renewing, such as relocating for a new job, a desire for a larger space, etc. Keep this succinct.

 Notice Timeline/Deadline

-Specify the date by which you need to vacate the property according to the notice requirements in your lease agreement and state laws.
-For example, "As per the terms of the lease, I will vacate the premises no later than [date]."
+Specify the date you need to vacate the property according to the notice requirements in your lease agreement and state laws.
+For example, "As per the lease terms, I will vacate the premises no later than [date]."

 Sign-Off